 Instant Pot Applesauce

-For the Instant Pot applesauce, I add my apple slices and the liquid to the Instant Pot.
-I secure the lid and cook the apples for 5 minutes at high pressure.
-I then allow the pressure to naturally release for 10 minutes.
-I move the venting to quick release to release any additional pressure and then remove the lid.
-I use an immersion blender to blend the applesauce and serve.
+Secure the lid and cook the apples for 5 minutes at high pressure.
+Allow the pressure to naturally release for 10 minutes.
+Move the venting to quick release to release any additional pressure and then remove the lid.

 You can also transfer your cooked apples to a blender or food processor to process until smooth.